 SCHK remains focused on strengthening its governance, risk, child safeguarding and internal control measures in adherence with the global accountability framework, enhancing the efficiency and effectiveness of its local operations as well as its fundraising efforts under the guidance and stewardship of the Board.
-By both enhancing and streamlining its operations, SCHK will continue to strive to reduce costs as a percentage of income over time.
+SCHK will continue to strive to enhance and streamline its operations.